 Secure MiNET uses a predefined algorithm to encode the signaling messages.
 Negotiation of the encryption method is not needed, so this provides a simpler and faster method to establish secure connections with third party applications.
 Some SIP phones may also use TLS, which is an updated and more open version of the SSL standard.
 Because the encryption algorithms for SSL and TLS are not predefined as with secure MiNET, the end points must negotiate the security at the time of each connection, and performance may be impacted somewhat.
-When evaluating the performance of SIP phones with the System Engineering Tool (SET), the default connection will be TLS, which should reflect the actual negotiated selection in most cases.
-The user of the tool may also select UDP or TCP if it is known that those will be used in the particular installation.
 Performance adjustments for use with SIP-TLS phones is highlighted in the earlier performance section.